 There is no “base” attribute for nails since this information can be derived from connection direction.

 If possible, a <nail/> should know the direction of fixation, therefore, possess a nested element <normal_direction/>.
 However, this is not mandatory in order to allow for importing incomplete data.
 The direction sense of <normal_direction/> is from nail head to tip.
-The direction element definition can be found in clause 9.1.3.
+The direction element definition can be found in 9.1.3.

 The element <nail/> allows for following nested elements (see Table 75):